 “In the day of 27 February 1782, the list from Nikolskiy monastery came to Moscow containing the information that a peasant of the Shuya district, Feodor Vassilyev, married twice, had 87 children.
 His first wife in 27 confinements gave birth to 16 pairs of twins, seven sets of triplets and four sets of quadruplets.
 His second wife in eight confinements gave birth to six pairs of twins and two sets of triplets.
 F. Vassilyev was 75 at that time with 82 of his children alive.”

 Many have raised doubts about the truth of these claims.
 In 1933, Julia Bell, M.A., M.R.C.P., published an article titled “PLURAL BIRTHS WITH A NEW PEDIGREE” in Biometrika, states that a 1790 book Statistische Schilderung von Rutsland written by B. F. J. Hermann provided the claims about the children of Feodor Vassilyev, but “with a caution”.
 Bell also states that in 1878, The Lancet reported this case in an article about the study of twins.
 This article states that the French Academy of Sciences attempted to verify the claims about Vassilyev’s children and contacted M. Khanikoff of the Imperial Academy of St Petersburg for advice as to the means they should pursue.
-Khanikoff told that all investigation was superfluous, and the members of the family still lived in Moscow and that they had been the object of favours from the Government.
+Khanikoff told that all investigation were superfluous, and the members of the family still lived in Moscow and that they had been the object of favours from the Government.

 However, here is the story.

 Feodor Vassilyev a peasant from Shuya, Russia was born around 1707 and died in 1782.
 Between 1725 and 1765, his first wife Valentina gave birth to a total of 69 children: 16 pairs of twins, seven sets of triplets and four sets of quadruplets in a total of 27 births.
-Out of the 69 children born 67 survived infancy.
+Out of the 69 children born, 67 survived infancy.